evgeny-gridasov/openvpn-otp/README.md

  - has UNIX style line separator (new line only without CR)

-Inspired by ppp-otp plugin written by GitHub user kolbyjack This plugin written by Evgeny Gridasov (evgeny.gridasov@gmail.com)
+Inspired by ppp-otp plugin written by GitHub user kolbyjack.
+This plugin written by Evgeny Gridasov (evgeny.gridasov@gmail.com)